quicbit-js/qb-json-tokv/readme.md

                     }

-        voff:       index of value offset (inclusive) in current object or array
-        vlim:       index of value limit (non-inclusive) in current object or array
+        voff        index of value offset (inclusive) in current object or array vlim        index of value limit (non-inclusive) in current object or array

-        info:       (object) if tok === TOK.ERR or tok === TOK.END, then info holds details that can be used to recover or handle values split across buffers.
+        info        (object) if tok === TOK.ERR or tok === TOK.END, then info holds details that can be used to recover or handle values split across buffers.

-        return:     the value returned controls processing:
+        return      the value returned controls processing:
                         returning 0 halts the tokenizer.
                         returning a positive number will continue tokenizing at that offset (it is not possible to return to 0)
                                 (backtrack or skip forward).
 Note that